 Ho Chi Minh City – Bavet – Phnom Penh

 The route via Moc Bai (Vietnam) and Bavet (Cambodia) is the current preferred route for a railway.
-This is the most direct option, tracing the route of the highway that connects the two cities.
+This is the most direct option, tracing the highway route connecting the two cities.

 Ho Chi Minh City – Loc Ninh – Phnom Penh

-A railway via Loc Ninh was the original planned route, which would have extended the Saigon-Loc Ninh railway that opened in 1933 and ran until the late 1960’s.
+A railway via Loc Ninh was the originally planned route, which would have extended the Saigon-Loc Ninh railway that opened in 1933 and ran until the late 1960s.
 In 2010 this route was still being considered as part of a Chinese proposal.

-In the future this route may become a reality in addition to the direct route as part of other unrelated lines.
+In the future, this route may become a reality in addition to the direct route as part of other unrelated lines.
 There is a long-term plan to build a railway to the Central Highlands region in Vietnam, which would travel on half of the Saigon-Loc Linh route (turning off at Chon Thanh).
-On the Cambodia side there is an old proposal to build a railway to the Laos border via Snoul.
+On the Cambodian side, there is an old proposal to build a railway to the Laos border via Snoul.